We Defend Clients In Any Fraud Enforcement Issue

-Healthcare fraud is among the biggest threats faced by the healthcare service industry.
+Health care fraud is among the biggest threats facing the health care service industry.
 It’s estimated that it costs the U.S. government and the American people more than $100 billion annually.
-Federal and state agencies are very serious about combating healthcare fraud and investigations and prosecutions have become much more aggressive in recent years.
+Federal and state agencies are very serious about combating health care fraud, and investigations and prosecutions have become much more aggressive in recent years.

-Since many cases of fraud occur with the involvement of healthcare service providers, any suspicious activity on your part can bring you under scrutiny of law enforcement agencies.
-Forget about a conviction.
-Even an investigation can ruin you professionally and financially.
-In such a situation, only a skilled and experienced healthcare enforcement action defense lawyer can help you clear your name.
+Since many cases of fraud occur with the involvement of health care service providers, any suspicious activity on your part can bring you under the scrutiny of law enforcement agencies:

 - Billing for services not provided: This involves billing Medicare for a service the patient did not receive.
-This is usually done by forging the signature of a patient and giving kickbacks to corrupt Medicare officials.
+This includes forging the signature of a patient and giving kickbacks to corrupt Medicare officials.

-- Upcoding of lower-cost services: This involves billing Medicare for services that are costlier than the procedures that were performed.
+- Upcoding of lower-cost services: This involves billing Medicare for services that are costlier than the procedures performed.

-- Upcoding of lower-cost items: This involves billing Medicare for items that are costlier than those that were used or provided to the patient.
+- Upcoding of lower-cost items: This involves billing Medicare for items that are costlier than those used or provided to the patient.

-- Making duplicate claims: This involves changing some portions of a bill (such as the date) that was already submitted to Medicare and submitting it again to be paid twice for the same service provided.
+- Making duplicate claims: This involves changing some portions of a previously submitted bill (such as the date) that to Medicare and submitting it again to be paid twice for the same service provided.

-- Unbundling of bills: Healthcare services normally cost less when they are bundled together.
-But, a clever healthcare service provider can get a higher payout by manipulating the claims and staggering the bills over time.
+- Unbundling of bills: Health care services normally cost less when bundled together.
+But a clever health care service provider can get a higher payout by manipulating the claims and staggering the bills over time.

 - Billing for unnecessary services: This involves billing Medicare for services that don’t apply to the patients’ condition, such as an MRI for a patient with a sprained wrist.